dji-sdk/Mobile-SDK-Android/README.md

 ### Running the SDK Sample Code in Android Studio

-Open the "AndroidManifest.xml" file of your project in Android Studio, modify the **meta-data** element of "com.dji.sdk.API_KEY" in the **application** element and replace the value of `android:value` with the app key we just created as shown below:
+Please download or clone the Github Project repository and navigate to **Sample Code** folder, open it in Android Studio and open the "AndroidManifest.xml" file, modify the **meta-data** element of "com.dji.sdk.API_KEY" in the **application** element and replace the value of `android:value` with the app key we just created as shown below:

 ~~~xml
 <!--